Jvmd95/hello-world/README.md

-# imdb_analysis
+# IMDB Data analysis

-A simple data analysis project using only pandas, matplotlib and seaborn.
+A data analysis project using pandas, matplotlib and seaborn.
+I focus on movies on this project while ignoring TV shows and other type of media.

+## Data sources

 The data comes from the official IMDB datasets they offer for non-commercial use.
-You can find an explanation for the dataset on this link: https://www.imdb.com/interfaces/
+You can find it on this link: https://www.imdb.com/interfaces/

-Luckily the database was mostly clean so almost no data cleaning was done.

-In the future I will add an analysis of TV shows.